mrknmc/edi-notes/os.md

 Hardware support for VM usually include:

- - modified bit: no need to write out page if not changed since last read in
+ - __modified bit__: no need to write out page if not changed since last read in
- - reference bit or counter: unreferenced pages are candidates for freeing
+ - __reference bit or counter__: unreferenced pages are candidates for freeing

 Architectures differ on where this happens:

- - Intel: modified and reference bits are part of page table entry
+ - __Intel__: modified and reference bits are part of page table entry
- - S/390: they are part of storage key associated with each real frame
+ - __S/390__: they are part of storage key associated with each real frame

 ### Combined Paging and Segmentation